Requirements:

 download as a tar file or for incremental updates and builds of the

-verified version via Subversion/CVS/Mercurial.
+regression-tested version via Subversion/Mercurial.

 Installing sources from tar file:

-The latest tar file was created on2009-11-23
+The latest tar file was created on 2014-03-15

 and can be downloaded as: